MarcoCantone/NIDS_cross-dataset_generalization/README.md

 ```

 ### 🔹 Example 4:
 Within-dataset Benign vs DoS GoldenEye experiment on the LycoS-IDS2017 using a grid search for the classifier hyperparameters optimization.
-In addition the mac-umbalance ration between classes is set to 10.
+In addition the max unbalance ratio between classes is set to 10.

 ```bash
 python .../CyberExperiment.py --csv-file ".../LycoS-IDS2017.csv" --train-test-split 0.8 --training-mode binary --categorical-features "ip_prot" --classes "Benign" "DoS GoldenEye" --negative-label "Benign" --max-unbalance-ratio 10 --classifier dt --clf-params ".../dt_grid_search_space.json" --classifier dt --workspace ".../exp4/"
 ```

-The json file defining the search space for the grid space is a jaml containing a single dict of string: list.
+The json file defining the search space for the grid search is a jaml file containing a dict of string: list.
 Where the key represent the name of the hyperparameters and the list all the possible values that we want to try.
-The following is an example fro the decision tree classifier
+The following is an example for the decision tree classifier

 ```json
 {